-The Traditional Owner Settlement Act 2010 provides for an out-of-court settlement of native title and delivery of land justice in Victoria.
+The Traditional Owner Settlement Act 2010 is an out-of-court settlement of native title and delivery of land justice in Victoria.
 The Act allows the Victorian Government to recognise Traditional Owners and certain rights, through a Recognition and Settlement Agreement (RSA).

 Benefits of a Recognition and Settlement Agreement

-- Building stronger partnerships with Aboriginal Victorians, resolving long-standing land grievances, and strengthening communities and cultural identity
+- Building stronger partnerships with Aboriginal Victorians, strengthening communities and cultural identify.

-- Land Agreement – formalises the handing back of parks and reserves of significance to the Traditional Owner group to be jointly managed with the State
+- Land Agreement – formalises the handing back of land to the Traditional Owner group.
+Select National Parks and reserves can become jointly managed.

 - Natural Resource Agreement – provides for Traditional Owners' rights to access and use specific natural resources and participate in the management of land and natural resources.

 Interaction with the Native Title Act 1993 (Cth)

-Traditional Owner Settlement Act allows the Victorian Government to make agreements to recognise Traditional Owners and their rights in Crown land, in return for agreement to withdraw any native title claims and not to lodge any claims in the future.
+The Traditional Owner Settlement Act 2010 enables the Victorian Government and Traditional Owners to make agreements that recognise Traditional Owners and their rights.
+Under an agreement, Federal native title claim are withdrawn and no claims can be lodged in the future.

 The Victorian Government's role in native title claims is led by the Department of Premier and Cabinet.
 DEECA provides support as the Crown land manager, including conducting tenure assessments.